 - Were the roofing company representatives (including the workforce) polite, courteous and did they stick to the original time-frame?

 - Did the company offer a free quote?
-Did the friend/neighbour get quotes from any other companies?
+Did the friend/neighbor get quotes from any other companies?

 - Does the company have valid insurance in place?